taskrabbit/forklift/readme.md

 ## Befores & Afters

-Froklift also alows you to run arbitraty "before" and "after" scripts to prepare or close-out your envrionemnt.
+Forklift also alows you to run arbitraty "before" and "after" scripts to prepare or close-out your envrionemnt.
 They can be SQL or Ruby (just like transformations).
 For Ruby Befores & Afters, the database argument is the FINAL database, not the working database.
 Use `def before()` or `def after()`

 Before and After files are run each time, and cannot be restricted with a frequency

+## Templated Emails

+Forklift provides basic support for ERB-templated emails which can be sent at the end of every forklift run.
+Want to notify folks automatically about how many new users we got yesterday?
+Forklift can help you out.

 ## Defaults